ekopunov/ML_PetClassifier/README.md

 ### 3. Requirements

-Python >3.9 is expected.
+Python >3.9 is expected.<br>
-Requirements are listed in requirements.txt
+Requirements are listed in requirements.txt<br>
-Adoption prediction and google cloud downloader are packaged as separate modules.
+Adoption prediction and google cloud downloader are packaged as separate modules.<br>
-To install for running, run make install
+To install for running, run `make install` <br>
 For installing for development run `make install-dev`

 ### 4. Usage